Troubleshoot SSL Issues

 Did you replace the SSL certificates correctly?

-In some cases, the certificates aren't properly uploaded to the server, so Apache is still using the dummy ones.
+In some cases, the certificates aren’t properly uploaded to the server, so the server is still using the dummy ones.
 Perform the following checks:

-- Check that the certificate files are located in:
+Check that the certificate files are located as below for Apache:

 - Certificate: /opt/bitnami/apache2/conf/server.crt